libsteve/Go-Go-Gadget-Repo/assignment7/wagon/README.md

 To add a wheel to the wagon train, press:

-	a 	-	add a wheel to the bottom of the screen
-	A 	-	add a wheel to the top of the screen
+	a 	-	add a wheel to the top of the screen and set it as the wagon's head A 	-	add a wheel to the bottom of the screen and set it as the wagon's tail

 To quit the program, press: